Updated December 28, 2015

 Funded: May 18, 2012

-With heavy hitters like Apple, Google and Samsung working to perfect their smartwatch technology, perhaps it is not surprising that Pebble Technology remains the most funded Kickstarter campaign to date, with a record setting $10,266,845 pledged by more than 85,000 backers in May of 2012.
-The Palo Alto-based company, run by CEO Eric Migicovsky, creates stylish, customizable and waterproof smartwatches with a full app store and batteries that can last up to a week.
-The well-regarded company sold 400,000 watches in its first year.
+With heavy hitters like Apple, Google and Samsung working to perfect their smartwatch technology, perhaps it is not surprising that Pebble remains among the most funded Kickstarter campaigns to date, with $10,266,845 pledged by more than 85,000 backers in May of 2012.
+The Palo Alto-based company builds stylish, customizable and waterproof smartwatches with a full app store and batteries that can last more than a week.
+Run by Founder and CEO Eric Migicovsky, Pebble sold 400,000 watches in its first year.

 Raised: $8,596,474 (904 percent of goal)